HeliosLang/website/docs/language-guide/functions.md

 ---
 # Functions

-## Statements
+## Function statements

 Function statements are defined using the `func` keyword.
-Helios has no `return` statement, the last expression in a function is *implicitly returned* (like in Rust):
+Helios has no `return` statement, the last expression in a function is implicitly returned:

 ```helios
 func add(a: Int, b: Int) -> Int {